Nodaway River: Description

+Continuing from the Iowa border in Nodaway County, Missouri, the river travels south a mile west of Burlington Junction where it intersects US 136.
+Continuing southerly, the river passes west of Quitman and east of Bilby Ranch Lake Conservation Area before crossing Missouri Route 46.
+Afterward, the river passes by Skidmore and passes under Missouri Route 113 where it quickly becomes the border between Nodaway County and Holt County.
+Continuing southerly, it passes between Maitland to its east and Graham to its west, and reaches the tripoint with Andrew County.
+The river remains the boundary between Holt and Andrew counties to the Missouri River.
+The Nodaway River then passes through Nodaway Valley Conservation Area, where it is channelized and flows steadily until Interstate 29.
+Afterward, it passes west of Honey Creek Conservation Area and east of Monkey Mountain Conservation Area, and flows into the Missouri River Valley by Nodaway and joins the Missouri River.

 Elevations in the Nodaway system range from just under 1400 ft above sea level at the source of the Middle Nodaway, to 950 ft at the beginning of the main stem, to 800 ft at its mouth on the Missouri River in Nodaway, Missouri in Andrew County, Missouri.

 The Nodaway River is a sixth order river with a basin area of 1820 sqmi.

 The Platte River basin is to the east and the Grand River and Des Moines River basins to the northeast, with the latter defining the boundary between the Missouri River and Mississippi River basins.
 The west side is bound by the Tarkio River basin and in the northwest by the Nishnabotna River basin.

 The Nodaway River basin is prone to extensive flooding and can contribute as much as 20% of the flood crest of the Missouri River near its mouth.